 By Eric Vining

-Eric Vining is a sophomore journalism and political science double major from Houston.
-He is the Web Editor for the Lariat.
+Eric Vining is a freshman political science major from Houston.
+He is a copy editor for The Lariat.